tlwl19/EGL314/README.md

 ```

 We will then need to insert the images of the horoscope symbols onto our buttons.
+To acheive this we will name our images in numerical order, and use a for loop to fit the images into the grid in their corresponding buttons based on their numerical order.

 ```
 for i in range(0, 12):